staugaard/remote_file/README.md

 ## Usage

-Once everything is configured, you can create store files like this:
+Once everything is configured, you can store files like this:

 ```ruby
 file = RemoteFile::File.new(unique_file_name, :content => file_content, :content_type => content_type)
 file.store!
 ```

+This will store the file on one of the stores and then asynchronously copy the file to the remaining stores.
 `RemoteFile::File#store!` will raise a `RemoteFile::Error` if all storage backends are down.

+If you just need to store the file in a single store, the you can use `RemoteFile::File#store_once!`.
+It will behave exactly like `RemoteFile::File#store!`, but will not asynchronously copy the file to the other stores.

 ## Contributing